drhsqlite/fossil-mirror/www/ssl-server.md

 generic "private key" and self-signed cert that is built into Fossil.
-This is wildly insecure, since the private key is not really private - it is [in plain sight](/info/c2a7b14c3f541edb96?ln=89-116) in the Fossil source tree for anybody to read.
-So the built-in cert is only useful for testing.
+This is wildly insecure, since the private key is not really private - it is [in plain sight](/info/c2a7b14c3f541edb96?ln=89-116) in the Fossil source tree for anybody to read.  <b>Never add the private key that is built into Fossil to your OS's trust store</b> as doing so will severely compromise your computer.
+The built-in cert is only useful for testing.
 If you want actual security, you will need to come up with your own private key and cert.

 Fossil wants to read certs and public keys in the
 [PEM format](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail).